peixetlift/Peixetlift.github.io/_posts/2021-03-24-Common-Linux_PrivEsc.md

 ## Task 6 : Exploiting writeable /etc/passwd

 The `/etc/passwd` file stores valuable account information, <span class="pink">it doesn't contain passwords</span>, it contains a list of the accounts of the system and it provides information about each and every of them, such as user ID, group ID, home directory, etc.
-This file needs to have read permissions because other utilities require them to properly work, however it must not have write permissions except for the root account.
+This file needs to have read permissions because other utilities require them to work properly, however it <span class="pink">must not have write permissions</span> except for the root account.
-When a user can write in the /etc/passwd file, it can lead to a security breach, which is what we are going to exploit right about now :
+When a user can write in the `/etc/passwd` file, it can lead to a security breach, which is what we are going to exploit right about now :

 What direction privilege escalation is the attack?